KIPTOO-JOB/shoppingList/README.md

 Make sure you have a modern web browser installed (e.g., Chrome, Firefox, Edge).

-## Things That will be implimented in future 😎
+## Things That will be implimented in future 😎 :bulb:

 - [ ] Storing Shopping list in the a data base
 - [ ] Update the website